Solar in Miami Beach

 - CONTRACTOR OBTAINS PERMITS FROM CITY

 It’s easy to get solar permitted in Miami Beach.
 Miami Beach provides expedited permitting and waives the building permit fee and Land Use Board review fees for solar PV systems.
-Solar PV permits can be walked-through for review in a one day process.
+Solar PV permits have an expedited review time frame of 5 days.

 Residential projects are typically reviewed by Planning, Electrical, Structural, Plumbing and Building.
 Commercial projects are reviewed by Planning, Electrical, Structural, Plumbing, Building, Fire, and Public Works.
 The Building permit fee and Land Use Board review fee are waived for solar PV systems.